Republicanism in Jamaica: Relevant legislation

 In May 2024, the Jamaican parliament passed the Constitution (Amendment of Section 61) Act, 2024, which removed the reference to the sovereign from the words of enactment.

 In September 2024, the Jamaican government announced that it had received two draft bills from the chief parliamentary counsel.
 The Constitution (Amendment) (Republic of Jamaica) Bill, 2024 provides for the Jamaican constitution to be amended to replace the Jamaican monarch with a non-executive president, and also for the constitution to undergo a process of "Jamaicanisation", where it is deemed to have been enacted by the Jamaican parliament and people rather than as a statute of the United Kingdom.
 The Referendum Bill, 2024 provides for the proposed amendments to be taken to a public vote, as required by section 49 of the constitution.

 In December 2024, a bill was tabled on transitioning to becoming a republic, after which it requires review by joint committees, followed by a parliamentary vote and finally a referendum.

 It was announced in March 2025 that a referendum would not occur before the 2025 Jamaican general election.

 Opinion polling

 A 2012 poll showed that 45% supported the move to a republic with 40% in opposition.

 A 2020 poll showed 55% of respondents in Jamaica wanted the country to become a republic.

 A Don Anderson poll conducted in 2022 showed 59% support for becoming a republic, with 27% in opposition.

 An Ashcroft poll conducted in February and March 2023 showed that 49% of respondents supported the country becoming a republic, with 40% opposing and 11% not knowing or would not vote.

 August and September 2023 found support for becoming a republic at 45%, with 26% opposing.

 A survey in September 2024 by Bluedot polling for the Nationwide News Network showed support for a republic at 38%, with 24% opposed.
 A plurality of respondents, 39%, responded that they were unsure about such a move.

+A March 2026 poll hosted by Pollfish found 39% support for not having a resident Jamaican monarch, 33% support for having a resident Jamaican monarch and 28% undecided.